What’s a Good Dental Insurance?

 1. Coverage Needs

-Evaluate your dental health and that of your family.
-If you have a history of dental issues or anticipate needing major procedures, look for plans with comprehensive coverage for major services.
-For families, consider plans that cover orthodontics if your children might need braces.
+Assess your dental health and that of your family.
+If you have a history of dental issues or anticipate needing significant procedures, prioritize plans that offer comprehensive coverage for major services.
+For families, consider plans that include orthodontic coverage if your children may require braces.

 2. Network Size